Adrian-Evertsson/-Python-Collaboration-Newton-Fractals/README.md

 # -Python-Collaboration-Newton-Fractals
 This is a Collaborative Project on Newton Fractals.
+See "Newton Fractals" for details.

 Authors:
 Adrian Evertsson,